 If you’re experiencing a little deja vu, you’re not wrong: In December 2018, Robinhood announced plans for a checking account with an eye-popping 3.00% APY.
 However, the company’s plans swiftly fell apart after it faced regulatory disapproval.

-Robinhood is partnering with six banks to hold deposits: Goldman Sachs Bank USA, HSBC, Wells Fargo, Citibank, Bank of Baroda and U.S. Bank.
+Robinhood is partnering with six banks to hold deposits: Marcus by Goldman Sachs, HSBC, Wells Fargo, Citibank, Bank of Baroda and U.S. Bank.
 Funds up to $1.25 million will be insured by the FDIC up to the federal limit per bank.
 Consumers can spend their cash via Mastercard debit cards issued by Sutton Bank.

 Robinhood is not the first fintech company to break into the banking business.
 Other competing firms offering similar cash management accounts include Betterment, SoFi and Wealthfront.